poshaughnessy/peteroshaughnessy.com/src/content/posts/2014-05-02-turning-hacks-into-products-lets-code.md

 ---
 title: Turning hacks into products - lessons from Let's Code!
 slug: turning-hacks-into-products-lets-code
+excerpt: Should you kick over the sandcastle and start again?
 date: 2014-05-02
 tags: hacks, prototyping
 template: post.hbs